 You can specify a custom RSA key for signing repository metadata and packages.
 We will automatically derive the public key and fingerprint for any custom RSA key specified.
 The private key must be in PKCS8 format.

 If your custom RSA key is encrypted, please also provide the passphrase for it.

 Adding a custom GPG or RSA key will take effect immediately, but will not affect any existing packages that were signed with the previous key.
 Packages signed with the previous key will still be available and the previous key can still be fetched.

-When you initiate a repository transfer, the owner of the destination account/namespace will need to confirm that they accept the transfer.
+When you initiate a repository transfer, the owner of the destination account/namespace will be notified that there is a transfer pending approval, and they then need to confirm that the transfer is accepted on the receiving repository.